LetsGaming/LED-Controller-GUI/readme.md

-# LED-Controller-Interface
+# LED-Controller-GUI
-This repository contains HTML, CSS, and JavaScript code for an animation selection interface.
-The interface allows users to select and configure various animations to be displayed on an LED strip via an API.
+This repository contains HTML, CSS, and JavaScript code for an animation selection GUI.
+The GUI allows users to select and configure various animations to be displayed on an LED strip via an API.
 The animations are categorized into four groups: start animations, standard animations, custom animations, and special animations.
 ### Note
 Check out the LED-Controller-API, which this is the GUI for: [LED-Controller-API](https://github.com/LetsGaming/LED-Controller-API)